apache/cordova-plugin-file/README.md

      necessary, but do not rely on this.
 You should clear this directory as appropriate for your application.

+#### iOS `assets-library` compatibility root

+On iOS, this plugin also registers a read-only `assets-library` filesystem root.
+It maps native `asset-library://...` URLs to internal `cdvfile://localhost/assets-library/...` URLs so they can be resolved through the File plugin APIs.
+This behavior is implemented by the iOS class `CDVAssetLibraryFilesystem`.

+These URLs are legacy identifiers from Apple's deprecated [AssetsLibrary API](https://developer.apple.com/documentation/assetslibrary).
+The AssetsLibrary API is for accessing pictures and videos managed by the Photos application.
+They typically appear when another plugin, custom native code, or older application code passes an `asset-library://` URL for an item in the user's photo library into the File plugin.

+This compatibility root is limited to reading metadata and file contents for an existing asset.
+Operations that would create, modify, remove, list, or otherwise manage directories are not supported for `assets-library` URLs.

+Apple has deprecated `AssetsLibrary` in favor of the Photos framework.
+New code should not introduce dependencies on `asset-library://` URLs.
+This plugin currently preserves support only as a compatibility layer for existing integrations that still provide those legacy URLs.

+When building an app with an iOS deployment target of 26.0 or later, Apple obsoletes the underlying `AssetsLibrary` APIs.
+In that configuration this compatibility layer is not registered and `asset-library://` URLs are not supported by this plugin.

 ### Android File System Layout

 | Device Path                                     | `cordova.file.*`            | `AndroidExtraFileSystems` | r/w? | persistent? | OS clears | private |